Skip to main content

 In 1887, when he made his debut as the official groundhog forecaster for the entire country, Phil saw his shadow.
 His first prediction of six more weeks of winter was accurate for a few regions, but it came up short for several others.

 According to the February 1887 Monthly Weather Review, the Northeast, Great Lakes region, and West saw temperatures well below normal.
 The Southeast and Gulf states saw temperatures well above normal during the month.
-And, according to the March 1887 Monthly Weather Review, the Northeast, Great Lakes region, Ohio Valley, and Southeast saw temperatures well below normal.
+According to the March 1887 Monthly Weather Review, the Northeast, Great Lakes region, Ohio Valley, and Southeast saw temperatures well below normal.
 Areas west of the Mississippi River valley saw temperatures above normal.

 Predicting the Arrival of Spring Is Difficult

-Predicting the arrival of springtime for an entire country—especially one with varied regional climates like the United States—isn’t easy!
+Predicting the arrival of springtime for an entire country—especially one with such varied regional climates like the United States—isn’t easy!
 Phil’s track record is evidence of that.
 However, if you’re interested in doing your own analysis for your region, check out our Climate at a Glance tool to access historical U.S. monthly temperature data.
 More of Phil’s past predictions are also available from the Punxsutawney Groundhog Club.

 For an overview of some fun facts about Groundhog Day and the accuracy of the furry forecaster, check out our infographic.